 When you get to the Placements stage of setting up your campaign, make sure you’ve got Instagram Stories checked off and nothing else.

 Next, you’ll choose your ad format.
 You can select either Carousel or Single Image or Video, depending on how many cards your ad will be.

 The video in a Single Video ad will display for up to 15 seconds before a viewer should tap "Keep Watching".
 In a Carousel ad, you can upload multiple videos of up to 15 seconds long.
 Your audience will see up to 3 cards in IG Stories.
 If you upload more than 3 cards, viewers will be prompted to tap "Expand Story" to see additional cards.

 3. Upload your Ad Creative

-When it comes to uploading your ad creative, you’ll just need to be sure that each video is no longer than 15 seconds.
-For Single Video ads, only the first 15 seconds of longer videos will display before the viewer must tap "Keep Watching" to view the rest of the 120 second video ad.
-And Carousel ads will only accept videos that are up to 15 seconds.
+When it comes to uploading your ad creative, 15 seconds is the sweet spot for video length.
+For Single Video ads, only the first 15 seconds of longer videos will display before the viewer sees a "Keep Watching" button that lets them view the rest of the 120-second video ad.
+Carousel ads will only accept videos that are up to 15 seconds.

-You’ll also include additional information, based on the goal you selected for your ad.
+You’ll also need to include additional information, based on the goal you selected for your ad.
 For instance, if your goal was to drive traffic, you’ll be asked to enter a website URL.